huntrar/cliquery/README.md

 It is recommended to [sign up](https://developer.wolframalpha.com/portal/apisignup.html) for a WolframAlpha API key and enter that and your preferred browser in .cliqrc (cygwin users *MUST* enter `cygwin` as their browser to avoid cross-platform conflicts).

 It is also recommended to create a .local.cliqrc file to use in place of .cliqrc, as .cliqrc is overwritten when updating the program.

 Do the following to copy .cliqrc to .local.cliqrc:

     cd "$(dirname "$(cliquery -c)")"
-    cp .cliqrc .local.cliqrc
+    sudo cp .cliqrc .local.cliqrc

 ## Usage
     usage: cliquery.py [-h] [-b] [-c] [-C] [-d] [-f] [-o] [-p] [-s] [-v] [-w]